vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 a late work 1051, 1218.

-practise begging 1169; repre Bhavisyatporāṇa, named by Ap. seats Sannyāsa order, 1169.
+practise begging 1169; repre Bhaviṣyatporāṇa, named by Ap. seats Sannyāsa order, 1169.

 Dh, S. 817; by Matsya and | Bhikṣosūtra, mentioned by Pau Varāba Porāṇa, 818; Con- ṇini as composed by Parhlaryo, tained dynastic names acc. to might refer to Pafcafikha's Mataya and Vāyu, 851.